Immigration history of Australia: Opposition to immigration

 In March 1984, Professor Geoffrey Blainey, an Australian historian, made a speech criticizing what he saw as disproportionately high levels of Asian immigration to Australia.
 Blainey's remarks touched off a flood of debate and controversy about immigration and multiculturalism, known as the 'Blainey debate'.
 In 1984, he wrote a book outlining his ideas on immigration and multiculturalism titled All for Australia.
 Blainey remained a persistent critic of multiculturalism throughout the 1980s, claiming multiculturalism was a "sham", "anti-British" and threatened to transform Australia into a "cluster of tribes".

 Blainey's views were echoed by some politicians.
 In August 1988, John Howard, then opposition leader, launched the One Australia policy, stating that he believed the rate of Asian immigration into Australia should be slowed for the sake of social cohesion.
 He stated: "I do believe that if it is – in the eyes of some in the community – that it's too great, it would be in our immediate-term interest and supporting of social cohesion if it were slowed down a little, so the capacity of the community to absorb it was greater."

 In her maiden speech to the House of Representatives after her election in 1996, Pauline Hanson expressed her concern that Australia "was in danger of being swamped by Asians".
 This message exposed a population deeply divided on the issue of immigration.
 Hanson went on to form the One Nation Party, which subsequently won nearly one quarter of the vote in Queensland state elections.
 Hanson claimed government policies were favoring migrants (multiculturalism) and indigenous Australians.
 The issue of immigration remains highly sensitive in Australia.

 A 2018, Lowy Institute Poll found that a majority of Australians oppose the current rate of immigration to Australia.
 In 2018, 54% of Australians say that ‘the total number of migrants coming to Australia each year is too high’.
-A minority say its ‘too low’ (14%).
+A minority say it's ‘too low’ (14%).
 These results represent a significant rise in opposition to the existing migration rate – up 14 points since last year, and up 17 points since we first asked this question in 2014.
 Immigration to Australia came to a halt during the COVID-19 pandemic, which in turn saw a shrinkage of the Australian population for the first time since World War I.